Adding Subtotals is a great way to organise your data so that it is more useful.

 When in a Report style worksheet and in Edit Mode more advanced and multiple subtotals can be added and changed.
 Select the Edit button to open the Report Designer.

-Drag the Customer State field to the Group box.
+Drag the Customer State field to the Group box or use the >I arrow tome it across.

 To add Multiple subtotals select another Field e.g Location (or Country etc)